jhudsl/Reproducibility_in_Cancer_Informatics/docs/coursera/07-durable-code.md

 </details>

-Before you are done with this exercise, there's one more thing we need to do: upload the latest version to GitHub.
+Before you are done with this exercise, there's one more thing we need to do: **upload the latest version to GitHub**.
 Follow [these instructions to add the latest version of your notebook to your GitHub repository](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository#adding-a-file-to-a-repository-on-github).
 Later, we will practice and discuss how to more fully utilize the features of GitHub but for now, just drag and drop it as the instructions linked describe.